szxivk/odin-project-webdev-2024/cs50x-2024/week-2/week2-thoughts.md

-# taking a look underneath the hood of a compiler
+# Taking a look underneath the hood of a compiler

 - source code --> preprocessing --> compiling --> assembling --> linking -> machine code
-    - preprocssing does a bit of find and replace (involves the preprocessing lines which start with `#`).
+    - preprocessing does a bit of find and replace (involves the preprocessing lines which start with `#`).
-    - compiling: after above step compiles sourcecode to assembling language.
+    - compiling: after above step compiles source-code to assembling language.
     - assembling: takes assembly code and converts it to 0s & 1s.
-    - linking: combiles all files involved in our project and links them all together (eg. our `hello.c` file included `cs50.c` and `stdio.c` files --> `.h` are header files & they include basically prototypes (not the whole functions) of functions written in their resp. `.c` files)
+    - linking: combines all files involved in our project and links them all together (eg. our `hello.c` file included `cs50.c` and `stdio.c` files --> `.h` are header files & they include basically prototypes (not the whole functions) of functions written in their resp. `.c` files)
     - The `make` command we use actually runs something called `clang` command (which requires use to use arguments n options to run as we what it to run). `Make` abstracts it all away from us.
     - computer's memory (Random access memory) is kinda this canvas that you can manipulate the bits on to store numbers anywhere you want in it. a canvas of bytes.
 # Arrays